USADA's Anti-Doping Programs

 Global Drug Reference Online (Global DRO) provides comprehensive information to athletes and athlete support personnel on the prohibited status of specific substances under the rules of sport based on the current World Anti-Doping Agency (WADA) Prohibited List.

-Through an easy and accessible interface, visitors can search for a number of pharmaceutical and over-the-counter medicinal products sold in Australia, Canada, Japan, Switzerland, the United Kingdom, and the United States.
+Through an easy and accessible interface, visitors can search for a number of pharmaceutical and over-the-counter medicinal products sold in Australia, Canada, Japan, New Zealand, Switzerland, the United Kingdom, and the United States.
 Global DRO does not contain information on, or that applies to, any dietary supplements.

 Global DRO was initially created through a partnership between USADA, UK Anti-Doping (UKAD), and the Canadian Centre for Ethics in Sport (CCES).